 Future Public Improvements.
-With the North Main Street Reconstruction Project completed and City Place under construction, the city has turned its attention to the future revitalization of Merchants Row and then for the area between North Main Street and Summer Street.
+With the North Main Street Reconstruction Project, Barre City Place and Blanchard Block completed, the city has turned its attention to the future revitalization of Merchants Row and then for the area between North Main Street and Summer Street.
 As the primary landowner, the city is leading by example through its actions and plans to re-invest in our downtown.